 So how does this actually work in practice?

 Quite well actually.
 And it’s an advantage of Qantas Frequent Flyer over Velocity Frequent Flyer who doesn’t offer any extra availability for reward space in premium cabins for top tier fliers.

 Example: Sydney to Johannesburg

-Repeating the search using a Qantas Bronze Frequent Flyer account had the following results:
+Repeating the search using a Qantas Bronze Frequent Flyer account returned no available Business Class seats.

 As you can see, Qantas is following through on its advertised benefit of withholding reward space for top tier frequent flyers.
 Some may argue that this is unfair for people who have worked hard to stockpile large points balances, but I would also say that Qantas should focus on rewarding its most loyal members, and that is Gold/Platinum fliers.

 As always, your best chance with Qantas reward seats is to get in early and keep checking.